 What is Tamarix?
-Also known as tamarisk, Tamarix is a small shrub or tree marked by slender branches; tiny, grayish-green leaves and pale pink or off-white blooms.
-Tamarix reaches heights of up to 20 feet, although some species are much smaller.
+Also known as tamarisk, Tamarix is a small shrub or tree marked by slender branches, tiny, grayish green leaves, and pale pink or off-white blooms.
+Tamarix reaches heights of up to 20 feet (6 m.), although some species are much smaller.
 Read on for more Tamarix information.

 Tamarix Information and Uses

 Tamarix (Tamarix spp.) is a graceful, fast-growing tree that tolerates desert heat, freezing winters, drought, and both alkaline and saline soil, although it prefers sandy loam.
 Most species are deciduous.
 Tamarix in the landscape works well as a hedge or windbreak, although the tree can appear somewhat scruffy during the winter months.
 Due to its long taproot and dense growth habit, uses for Tamarix include erosion control, particularly on dry, sloped areas.
 It also does well in saline conditions.